hakonhagland/vscode-cli-helpers-open-file/docs/file_extension.rst

 section will be used instead.

-Second, to determine how to create a new filename with correct extension, the filename is split into parts by the dot character.
-And each part is considered separately.
+Second, to determine how to create a new filename with correct extension, the filename is split into parts by the dot character and each part is considered separately.
 The specific rules used are best illustrated by the following examples for the template ``C++``